inca-viewer/inca/README.md

 Pure vanilla java / ahk script<br>
 No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
-supports most media - mp4, wmv, avi, mpg, mkv etc.<br>
+Supports most media - mp4, wmv, avi, mpg, mkv etc.<br>
 Configure your settings.ini in notepad, then run compile.exe<br>
 Browser will default open in pictures folder.
 Add bookmark for it<br><br>
 To 'uninstall', exit from taskbar & delete inca folder<br>